Morganhandley/v_school_assignments/exercises/sillyCIA/README.md

 V School Assignments
 ====================

-This is the main README file for the ******** PROJECT that I've worked on during my time here at V School.
-Each of these assignments has a README file that explains the assignment given as well as a summary of what I learned by completing the assignment.
+This is the main README file for the SILLY CIA PROJECT that I've worked on during my time here at V School.
+This project introduced me to basic CSS concepts for styling my html.